DIY Multi-threaded Throttling System in .NET Core

 • Dynamic changes to ProcessWorkerConfiguration,

-• With some heuristics dynamically change configuration to be able to function optimally (e.g. less work items requires less frequent calls to RunWorkerAsync).
+• With some heuristics dynamically change configuration to be able to function optimally.

 Thanks for reading!